AscEmon/SSL_CLI/README.md

  You will get the group chat ID.
 Copy the ID and paste it into the config.json file.

 4. All setup is done.
 Now you can easily send your APK to Telegram using just a single command.

+## 🌟 New Addition 🌟

+You can create effortless documentation using AI for your project using this command.

+    ssl_cli generate <filepath or folderpath>